 Applicants admitted for each term are required to submit an enrollment fee of \$200 in order to continue the admission process.
-Final high school transcripts, a GED, or a state's equivalent of a GED must be submitted in order to continue as a regular student.
-Completion of health forms is also required.
+Final high school transcripts, a GED, or a state's equivalent of a GED must be submitted in order for the student to receive federal aid.
+Completion of health forms are also required.